-Multiaxial fabrics are a kind of multi-axis and multi-layered reinforcement.
+Multiaxial fabrics is a kind of multi-axis and multi-layered reinforcement.
 Layer count, orientation, weight, and fiber content of the layers vary based on product line and application via polyester yarn.
 Fabrics can be produced using multiple axis(0°, 90°, +45°, -45°), or combined with chopped mat layer.
-Mainly used for pultrusion, hand lay-up, filament winding, and RTM process, applied to wind energy, marine/ship building, recreation/leisure products, automotive, aerospace & defense, etc.
+It is mainly used for Pultrusion, Hand lay-up, Filament Winding, and RTM process, applied to wind energy, marine/ship building, recreation/leisure products, automotive, aerospace & defense, etc.

 Properties of Fiberglass Multiaxial Fabrics